netik/chibios-orchard/sd_card/README.md

 ### For the DAC:

-To convert audio, drop files into the dac directory and run `make sdcard`
+To convert audio, drop `.wafiles into the dac directory and run `make sdcard`

 Audo playback runs in a separate thread and can be accessed with the `dacPlay("filename")` call.